MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 When mobbing, your physical environment matters.

-Having a physical environment that encourages mob programming plays a major role in whether the practice becomes entrenched.
+Having an environment that is condusive for mob programming plays a major role in whether the practice becomes entrenched or not.

 > Humans are lazy, you want as little work involved to have your environment condusive to mobbing as possible